March 1, 1999

 March 24, 1999

 38 degrees at 7:25am.
-Gas is 97 cents at Breckwood Sunoco
+Gas is 97 cents at Breckwood Sunoco.

 United Cooperative Bank is running commercials that briefly show the statue of my ancestor Miles Morgan.
 Friendly's stock is down.
 Richie Neal is stirring up the local Irish.

-Since it was a rainy day, I decided to go up to the Ingleside Mall since I figured it wouldn't be too crowded.
+Since it was a rainy day, I decided to go up to the Ingleside Mall because I figured it wouldn't be too crowded.
 Drove out at 8:15am and left a bag of magazines on Mrs. Staniski's back doorknob.
 On the way there I paused at the Pine Point Library and found a sign saying it is being renovated and will reopen on the 24th.
 The janitor came along, a friendly handyman sort, who said it's supposed to open at noon today, but maybe it won't and then he chuckled.

 When I got up to Holyoke the parking lot was virtually empty so I parked by J.C.
 Penny and went inside.
 Only a couple of women were in the store with me as I wandered around looking at furniture.
 I went past Pizzeria Uno to the Christmas Card Shop, where workers were restocking the shelves.